 Consumer satisfaction and post-purchase intentions: an exploratory study of museum visitors

-Harrison, Paul and Shaw, Robin 2002, Consumer satisfaction and post-purchase intentions: an exploratory study of museum visitors, in New wave: entrepreneurship and the arts: symposium proceedings, Learning Services, Deakin University, Melbourne, Vic., pp. 1-8.
+Harrison, Paul and Shaw, Robin 2004, Consumer satisfaction and post-purchase intentions: an exploratory study of museum visitors, International journal of arts management, vol. 6, no. 2, Winter, pp. 23-32.

 Unless expressly stated otherwise, the copyright for items in Deakin Research Online is owned by the author, with all rights reserved.

 Every reasonable effort has been made to ensure that permission has been obtained for items included in DRO.

 If you believe that your rights have been infringed by this repository, please contact email@example.com.